 School was finished and so we “Packed Again” all our belongings we thought would be necessary for this road trip through Switzerland.
 As usual we packed too much and moreover not the right things, but this is another story 🙂

-We decided to make a mix of camping, Airbnb and nights with family.
+We decided to make a mix of camping, Airbnb , Hotels in Switzerland and nights with family.

-On our Road Trip Map through Switzerland you will find viewpoints, the cable cars we rode, accommodation and hikes.
+On our Road Trip Map through Switzerland you will find best Swiss viewpoints, the crazy cable car ride we rode, accommodation and beautiful hikes in Switzerland.

 - For who is this Summer Road Trip Through Switzerland?